yireo/Yireo_CspWhitelistInlineJs/README.md

 - **Logging**: See below

 ## Mode: Custom whitelisting
-A block can be whitelisted automatically by this module, using the following techniques:
+A block can be whitelisted automatically by this module, using one of the following techniques:

-### Custom whitelisting by XML layout
+### 1) Custom whitelisting by XML layout
 You can whitelist a specific `block` via the XML layout, by adding an argument `csp_whitelist`:
 ```xml
 <?xml version="1.0"?>